-Financing: General Fund (legislative efforts); Grant funding (implementation) Timeframe: Meet with developers and property owners starting in 2024 and annually thereafter.
+Timeframe: Meet with developers and property owners starting in 2024 and annually thereafter.
 Based on the meetings with developers and property owners, facilitate one lot split and add incentives as appropriate within six months, and again each year after every annual meeting occurs.
 Support consolidation as applicable housing applications are received on an ongoing basis and pursue grant funding during the planning period if California legislation and/or programs enable a tax-increment or similar program that leads to funding for site assembly.
 Implementation Responsibility: Community Development Department Relevant Policies: Policy 1.1, Policy 1.2, Policy 1.4, Policy 1.5, Policy 2.4 Quantified Objective: Meet with interested developers and property owners starting in 2024 and annually thereafter.
 Based on the meetings with developers and property owners, add incentives as appropriate within six months, and again each year after every annual meeting occurs.
-Support lot splits or consolidation as applicable housing applications are received on an ongoing basis to facilitate the development of 89 lower-income units and pursue grant funding during the planning period if California legislation and/or programs enable a tax- increment or similar program that leads to funding for site assembly.
+Support lot splits or consolidation as applicable housing applications are received on an ongoing basis to facilitate the development of 136 lower-income units, 74 moderate-income units, and 23 above moderate-income units.
+For sites estimated to accommodate lower- income units, pursue grant funding during the planning period if California legislation and/or programs enable a tax-increment or similar program that leads to funding for site assembly.